-You can in the state of Maine.
-Our Supreme Judicial Court has found that it is unreasonable—and therefore illegal—for an officer to pull a car over for the sole reason that the driver turned around before a roadblock.
 This behavior alone does not provide the reasonable suspicion police officers need to conduct a traffic stop.
-There are many valid reasons why a sober driver may want to turn around upon seeing police lights or police cruisers blocking the roadway.
+Many valid reasons can exist to explain a sober driver wanting to turn around upon seeing police lights or police cruisers blocking the roadway ahead.

 When avoiding an OUI checkpoint, do not exhibit erratic driving or any other behavior which would give the officers reasonable suspicion to pull you over in normal circumstances.

 Just because it is not legal to pull over a driver for turning around does not mean that it will not happen.
+If that illegal pullover results in OUI charges, our legal advocates can fight to avoid any license suspension or OUI conviction.
 You must always pull over if an emergency vehicle is behind you on the road with flashing lights or a siren.

 OUI roadblocks provide many opportunities for experienced trial attorneys to construct a strong defense.
-If you believe you were pulled over or detained without reasonable suspicion when you were arrested for OUI, contact a criminal defense attorney.
-You can call Webb Law Firm at 207-283-6400 to discuss your case.
-Please contact us today.
-We provide a free initial consultation to go over your case with you.
+If you believe you were pulled over or detained without reasonable suspicion when you were arrested for OUI, contact a criminal defense attorney near me

 Call today to Webb Law Firm at 207-283-6400 and discuss your case with a legal advisor, experienced in defending impaired driving cases in the Pine Tree State.
 Your conversation with our legal professionals is protected by the attorney-client relationship.